 Want to send these as a gift?
-We found a great little bakery in Georgia that makes ordering and sending scones to your favorite friends a breeze.
+We found a great little bakery in Georgia that has mail order scones making ordering and sending scones to your favorite friends a breeze.
 I have sent the mini scones as a thank you and they were a huge hit!

 - 2 Cups all-purpose flour

 - 6 Tbsp chilled unsalted butter, cut into small pieces

 - 1-2 medium fresh peaches, peeled, pitted and chopped

 - In a bowl, whisk together flour, baking powder, sugar, and salt.